milindku7/Calloc-Malloc-and-Realloc-implementation/README.md

 # Calloc-Malloc-and-Realloc-implementation
-A personalized implementation of CAlloc, Malloc and Realloc
+A personalized implementation of Calloc, Malloc and Realloc